ASS#2 Steps 3 & 4

 Restated Income Statement 8 marks

 To mark the restated Income Statement use the ASS#2 template.
-Copy the template into the student’s spreadsheet underneath their restated Income Statement.
-Follow the instructions for using the template (see another Word file for these instructions).
+Copy the template into the student’s spreadsheet underneath (or beside) their restated Income Statement.
+Follow the instructions for using the template (see a separate Word file for these instructions).
 Using the template helps you quickly (within a minute, usually) to develop an ‘answer’ for your student’s restated Income Statement.
 The one thing that can make it a bit longer to mark (add a couple of minutes) is if you need to go back to the company’s financial statements to identify financial income (from a footnote).
 You can then mark the student’s restated Income Statement against your ‘answer’ for their company from the template.
 This also gives the student feedback as to figures for OI and NFE which they can use in the rest of their ASS#2, if their own figures for these items were incorrect in their restated Income Statement.

 - Errors in adding and subtracting numbers, e.g. add Expenses to Revenue, rather than subtract Expenses from Revenue